 The Regulation entrusted the establishment of the criteria for the technical screening of sustainable economic activities pursuant to the Taxonomy to a European Commission act.
-The Commission thus launched the Delegated Regulation of 4 June 2021 which establishes those criteria in detail.
-For the purposes of this paper, I would like to recall that: in the energy section of the Delegated Regulation there is neither electricity generation from natural gas nor that from nuclear energy, while the natural gas transport and distribution networks are present within the limits in which the investment relates to their conversion or upgrading for the transmission of renewable and low-carbon gases or for the transport of hydrogen; in the section concerning the management of the waste cycle, the incineration activity is not considered.
+The Commission thus launched the June 4, 2021 Delegated Regulation which establishes those criteria in detail for the first two environmental objectives.3 For the purposes of this paper, I would like to recall that: in the energy section of the Delegated Regulation there is neither electricity generation from natural gas nor that from nuclear energy, while the natural gas transport and distribution networks are present within the limits in which the investment relates to their conversion or upgrading for the transmission of renewable and low-carbon gases or for the transport of hydrogen;4 in the section concerning the management of the waste cycle, the incineration activity is not considered.5

-In parallel to this taxonomy elaboration, the Recovery and Resilience Facility (RRF) was developed with the Regulation of the European Parliament and of the Council of 12 February 2021, which specifies in art.
+In parallel to this taxonomy elaboration, the Recovery and Resilience Facility (RRF) was developed with the Regulation of the European Parliament and of the Council of 12 February 2021,6 which specifies in art.
 5 that "the Facility shall only support measures respecting the principle 'do no significant harm'."